 Born in Springfield, Ohio, February 23, 1885.
-Pupil of Duveneck, Cincinnati Art Academy, Pennsylvania Academy of sylvania Academy of the Fine Arts.
-Awards: Cresson European Scholarship, Pennsylvania Academy of the Fine Arts, 1917; Second Cresson, First Toppan and First Thouron Prizes, Pennsylvania Academy of the Fine Arts, 1918; Medal, Philadelphia Sketch Club, 1921.
-Vice-President of the Fellowship.
-Instructor the Fine Arts, 1918; Medal, Philadelphia Sketch Club, 1921.
-Vice-President of the Fellowship.
+Pupil of Duveneck, Cincinnati Art Academy, Pennsylvania Academy of the Fine Arts.
+Awards: Cresson European Scholarship, Pennsylvania Academy of the Fine 1918; Medal, Philadelphia Sketch Club, 1921.
+Past President of the Fellowship of Pennsylvania Academy of the Fine Arts, of the Fine Arts.
 Instructor in Drawing and Preliminary Portrait Painting and Head of the Coordinated Course of the Academy of the Fine Arts with the University of Pennsylvania.